podocarp/riceDumpling/README.md

 # Usage
 `./setup.sh`.
-This script makes all your configs a symlink of whatever files are in here, so it *will wipe your current configs*.
+This script makes all your configs a symlink of whatever files are in here, so it *will wipe your previous configs*.

 # Notes
 There might be some changes that you don't like.
 This section lists a few changes that might annoy you: